 - World Vision, World Vision is a Christian humanitarian organization dedicated to working with children, families, and their communities worldwide to reach their full potential by tackling the causes of poverty and injustice.
 World Vision is partnering with the Covenant denomination on a new project: Covenant Kids Congo.
 For more information, click here.

 To read the recent article from Christianity Today called: Cost Effective Compassion: The 10 Most Popular Strategies for Helping the Poor, click here.
+Note: You must be a subscriber to Christianity Today to read the entire article.

 Gary Haugen from the International Justice Missions says, “In fact, God in his graciousness has provided a role for every Christian in his work of seeking justice.
 For every follower of Jesus Christ, securing rescue for the oppressed is meant to be an integral part of our life of Christian devotion simply because it is how we share in the fullness of the character of God.”